-- Vocabulary items are taught in the form of word lists.
+- Memorizing vocabulary items that are taught in the form of word lists.

 - Reading of difficult texts early in the course.

-- Practice focuses on exercises translating sentences or texts from mother tongue to the target language and vice versa.
+- The practice focuses on exercises in which students translate sentences or texts from their mother tongue to the target language and vice versa.

-It is surprising to see that the Grammar Translation Method was still in use in some classrooms during the late decades of the 20th century.
-May be, it’s because it bears some advantages.
+It is surprising to see that the Grammar Translation Method is still in use in some classrooms.
+Maybe, it’s because it has some advantages.

-- Translation is the easiest and shortest way of explaining meaning of words and phrases.
+- Translation is the easiest and shortest way of explaining the meaning of words and phrases.

-- Learners have no difficulties to understand the lesson as it is carried out in the mother tongue.
+- Learners have no difficulties understanding the lesson as it is carried out in the mother tongue.